crypticsignals/my-fedora-postinstall/README.md

 - Runs `flatpak list --columns=application` to generate a list of installed flatpaks to another text file.
 - Export the generated files off of your current system, whether that's on a NAS, Cloud Storage, Syncthing Array, or even a flash drive to have an easy reinstall experience on other computers!
 - ⚠️ **Does not work with manually installed .rpm files**.
 For this I'd recommend putting your RPM files in the `data` directory, and then copying your entire local copy of this repo as a .zip file to your target system.
+- ⚠️ **Also does not work with third party repos, as of yet.**.
+In the future, I'll add steps for third party repos.

 ## 📄 `generatePackageLists.sh`